benjipt/cryptolog_frontend/README.md

 - Fix known issue: Login Form & New User Form can surface at same time.
 - Fix known issue: Transaction does not update automatically on page after edit form submission.
 - Fix known issue: password match conditional notification should only render when passwords do not match (briefly renders even when matching).

+## User Stories
+- Users can add purchase transactions of their respective currency unit at a specific price and time.
+- Users can add sell transactions and add the sell price at a specific price and time.
+- Users can update and delete any previously added transactions.

 ## Launch
 View [here](https://cryptolog-frontend.herokuapp.com/)